gjacopo/bodylanguage/doxy/README.md

 **About**

-We provide hereby a set of guidelines and templates for a generic inline source code documentation as well as some scripts for the automatic generation of derived online documentation.
+We provide hereby a set of guidelines and templates for a generic inline source code documentation (using _markdown_ language) as well as some scripts for the automatic generation of derived online documentation (using _Doxygen_ generator).
 This material aims at **supporting the development, sharing and reuse of open IT components** (_e.g._, used in production environment) and **ensuring complete transparency of computational resources** that need to be deployed in-house ([Grazzini and Pantisano, 2015; Grazzini and Lamarche, 2017](#References)).
-In doing so, we are in line with the idea that _"with some exceptions, anything less than the release of source programs is intolerable for results that depend on computation"_ ([Ince et al., 2011](#References)).

 **<a name="Description"></a>Description**